Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 ------------------------

-There are several streaming concepts that might be of interest in order to know the precise behaviour that can expected when adding multimedia resources to applications.
-This section is not strictly necessary and can be skipped in a first reading.
+There are several streaming concepts that might be of interest in order to know the precise behaviour that can be expected when adding multimedia resources to applications.

 Any streaming protocol requires two main components: a *control function* to manage connection setup and a *media function*, that